Welcome to BASE!

 BASE stands for home, like in hide and go seek.
 In life, you have to establish a BASE first, that’s where we come in.

-BASE is an all-ages, all-abilities social engagement and activity center that is meant to be a safe place to explore and display the arts as well as learn self-advocacy and other skills needed for navigating the world around us.
+BASE is an all-ages, all-abilities social and activity center that’s a safe place to explore the arts, learn self-advocacy, and hone other skills we all need to navigate the world around us.

-BASE offers a variety of programs aimed at enriching life through the arts as well as assisting individuals in the pursuit of education, employment, and interdependence.
+We also offer a variety of programs to help you in your pursuit of education, employment, and interdependence.

 At BASE you can take time to catch your breath.
 No one can mess with you while you plan your next move.
 It exists to help you get back in the game and succeed.